AmandaKitSam/holiday-rentals/README.md

 ## Models:

-* Users - Authentication with full name, email, password; optional for phone number and description
+* Users :busts_in_silhouette: - Authentication with full name, email, password; optional for phone number and description

-* Rooms (Associated with Users) - Listing name, summary, address, price(per night), home type, room type, accommodate(integer), bed room(integer), bath room(integer); also added Amenities such as if the room includes TV / kitchen / internet and more
+* Rooms :house_with_garden: (Associated with Users) - Listing name, summary, address, price(per night), home type, room type, accommodate(integer), bed room(integer), bath room(integer); also added Amenities such as if the room includes TV :tv: / bath :bath: / internet :computer:

-* Photos - (Associated with Rooms) User can add photos for their rooms to promote their places.
+* Photos :sunrise: - (Associated with Rooms) User can add photos for their rooms to promote their places.

-* Reservations - (Associated with Rooms & Users) Users can make reservation for the room of their choice.
+* Reservations :book: - (Associated with Rooms & Users) Users can make reservation for the room of their choice.

-* Calendar - (Associated with Rooms) Calendar Availability Model
+* Calendar :calendar: - (Associated with Rooms) Calendar Availability Model

 -------------------------------------------